Using encrypted access tokens in Azure with Microsoft.Identity.Web and Azure App registrations

 Configuration of UI application which calls API

 The UI application which logins in, gives consent does not require the TokenDecryptionCertificates to use the API.
 It just uses a ClientCertificates to verify itself.
-This is not the same certicate and will have a verify usage in the Azure AD App Registration manifest.
+This is not the same certicate and will have a verify usage in the Microsoft Entra ID App Registration manifest.

 "Instance": "https://login.microsoftonline.com/",